Paper recycling: European Union

 Cardboard salvaging in Lisbon, Portugal, in 1975.

 The industry self-initiative European Recovered Paper Council (ERPC) was set up in 2000 to monitor progress towards meeting the paper recycling targets set out in the 2000 European Declaration on Paper Recycling.
 Since then, the commitments in the Declaration have been renewed every five years.
 In 2011, the ERPC committed itself to meeting and maintaining both a voluntary recycling rate target of 70% in the then E-27, plus Switzerland and Norway by 2015, as well as qualitative targets in areas such as waste prevention, ecodesign and research and development.
 In 2014, the paper recycling rate in Europe was 71.7%, as stated in the 2014 Monitoring Report.
-Europe's recycling rate increased to 79.3% recycling rate in 2023, due to a decrease in paper consumption.
+It was believed that the paper recycling rate in the EU could not surpass 78% under the pre-2023 model.
+Despite this, Europe's recycling rate increased to 79.3% recycling rate in 2023, due to a decrease in paper consumption.
 In 2022, 19 European countries exceeded a 70% recycling rate, while 4 countries had a recycling rate below 60%.